darrinbright/darrinbright/readme.md

 ### Hello!

-I am Darrin Bright, a third-year student pursuing Software Engineering at Vellore Institute of Technology with expertise in ML, DL and GenAI.
+I am Darrin Bright, a fourth-year student pursuing Software Engineering at Vellore Institute of Technology with expertise in Deep Learning.

 Currently working on self-supervised learning for 3D medical imaging, combining Swin Transformers with vector quantization to learn representations from unlabeled scans for downstream tasks.